Alternative ways to pay for graduate school

 Using a personal loan to help pay for graduate school

-- If you have excellent credit and apply for a personal loan, you can often get money for graduate school in a few days.
+- If you have excellent credit and apply for a personal loan, you may be able to get money for graduate school in a few days.

-- The average personal loan interest rate is higher than most federal and private graduate student loans.
+- The interest rate on a personal loan may be higher than federal and private graduate student loans.

-- Personal loans typically come with a shorter repayment term, which can mean higher monthly payments.
+- Personal loans may come with a shorter repayment term, which can mean higher monthly payments.

 - Since they aren’t designed to pay for graduate school, personal loans generally won’t have features like grace periods, repayment options, or deferment.